stenglein-lab/Tidyverse_learning/learning_to_plot_and_manipulate_data_in_the_tidyverse.md

   ylab("Average monthly temperature in Fort Collins (F)")
 ```

-Note that we just commented out the geom_point() line to avoid plotting it in this situation.
+Note that we just commented out the geom_point() line to avoid plotting the points in this instance.

 With the y axis focused on a smaller range, you can see that the average monthly temperature has increased in Fort Collins from ~46.5F in 1900 to ~51F today.
 The gray shaded area represents the 95% confidence interval, indicating that there is some uncertainty in this estimate.